andrej-kutny/nhl26-line-combos/docs/IMPLEMENTATION_NOTES.md

 - Symbol handling: collect `model.symbols(shown=True)` to avoid use-after-free.
 - Full-team pruning (to keep the search tractable):
   - FWD candidates: ~24, DEF: ~14, G: ~4 (sorted by OVR).
-  - Each combo ID can activate at most once globally.
+  - Each combo ID can activate at most once globally (team-wide).
+  - A single line/pair can activate 0..N different combos simultaneously (and all such bonuses apply).
 - Response times: forward/defense are interactive with candidate pruning; full-team still depends heavily on caps.

 Optimization targets and constraints